 4.1.
-The Academic/Quality Assurance Committee might, time from time, decide to apply changes to the course modules or assessments in order to improve the quality of provision or if so instructed by the accrediting body or Partner University.
-The College will take all reasonable steps to apply required changes at least two months prior to the course.
-The students will be informed about the implementation of a change and invited to comment within 5 working days of the decision about the change taken.
+The Academic/Quality Assurance Committee might, from time to time, decide to approve changes to the course modules or assessments to improve the quality of provision or, if so instructed by the accrediting body or Partner University.
+The college will take all reasonable steps to implement the required changes at least two months before the course.
+The students will be informed about the change and invited to raise any concerns/comments on it within five working days of the decision’s decision.

 4.2.
-Though very unlikely, but if the decision is taken to discontinue a course, the College will close the programme to new entrants but apply for ‘teach out’ designation for all continuing students.
-The College will preserve the funds required to ‘teach out’ the current students if the need arises.
+Though very unlikely, if the decision is taken to discontinue a course, the college will close the programme to new entrants and apply for a ‘teach out’ designation for all continuing students.
+The college will retain the funds required to ‘teach out’ the current students if the need arises.

 4.3.
-If for any reason some students prefer to transfer either to another course or provider, the College will offer the options:
+If, for any reason, some students prefer to transfer either to another course or a provider, the college will offer the options: